Tel Aviv University Buchmann Faculty of Law

 What is the term schedule?

-The fall semester runs from mid-October to mid-January.
+The fall semester typically runs from mid-October to mid-January.
 The spring semester runs from mid-February to mid-June.
 The spring semester is split into two separate sessions, the first typically running from February to April and the second running from April to June.
-Note that a significant number of courses are concentrated in the first eight weeks of the spring semester to allow American students to return for their summer jobs in mid-May.
+Note that a significant number of courses are concentrated in the first eight weeks of the fall and spring semesters to allow American students to return for the spring semester by early January or in time for their summer jobs in mid-May.

 Where can I get housing?

 Tel Aviv University does not guarantee housing for exchange students, as there is high demand and limited supply for on-campus housing.
 Exchange students are therefore required to secure their own accommodations.
-TAU has, however, entered into agreements with various rental agencies in Tel Aviv under which exchange students are eligible to rent apartments for special rates.
-TAU also offers several online resources to incoming exchange students seeking accommodations.
-The price range for a shared room in an apartment is approximately $600-$700 per month.
+TAU has, however, entered into agreements with various rental agencies in Tel Aviv under which exchange students may be eligible to rent apartments for special rates.
+TAU also offers several online resources to incoming exchange students seeking accommodations, and also permits incoming exchange students to be added to the waiting list for the international dorms.
+Housing is estimated at approximately $850 per month.